hapax/hapax.github.io/outreach.md

 	</div>
 </figure>

-  Here are talks I've given and problems I've contributed.
+  Here are some talks and problems I've contributed:

 - *Fermi estimates: from Harry Potter to ET* (2019).
 A user's guide to order-of-magnitude estimates.
 Examples along the way include global